 Take over the software when the person who built it is gone.

 Software rescue is when someone new takes over a system your business runs on after the developer, agency, or AI tool that built it is gone.
-We start with an audit that gives a salvage-or-rebuild call, prove a working thin slice, hand you the repo, docs, and deployment, then stabilize and run it.
+Ego Eimi starts with an audit that gives a salvage-or-rebuild call, proves a working thin slice, hands you the repo, docs, and deployment, then stabilizes and runs it.
 Some systems are cheaper to rebuild, and we will say so before you spend.

 01 / What rescue is